Jeffrey-Ede/One-Shot/README.md

 # clTEM

 Multislice simulations were performed with clTEM.
+Simulations are GPU-accelerated, and are written in OpenCL/C++ for performance.
 Source code is maintained by Jon Peters and is available [here](https://github.com/JJPPeters/clTEM).

 Compiled versions of clTEM used in our research have been included